Direct-to-fan: Background

 An early example of this method in the music industry was by the British rock band Marillion, who used the internet to connect with their fans to finance a North American tour in 1997 and a subsequent album in 2001, instead of signing to a record label.
 In 2008, Alexis Petridis described the band in The Guardian as "the undisputed pioneers" of this practice.
 It was also addressed by Michael Lewis in his book Next: The Future Just Happened.

 Tools

 Some tools supporting direct-to-fan include: storefronts to sell direct-to-fan on band websites and on social networking sites such as Facebook or MySpace, Widget tools to embed sales, gig or event calendar, profile info anywhere including blogs, Marketing tools such as email marketing and messaging, Event tools, Central Content Management tools, Central Catalog Management tools for both digital and physical products, and digital delivery platforms that make it easy for you to sell direct from your website or social media by integrating with payment gateways, providing a checkout and automatically delivering music to fans via a download link.

-Sales, marketing, and business solutions

-More complete, one-place-to-manage-everything direct-to-fan solutions are beginning to emerge.
-They help the artist's team with fan management, brand management, sales, marketing, distribution, manufacturing, event management, merchandizing, warehousing, fulfillment, and more, all from one dashboard.